ericoporto/agstoolbox/README.md

 - AGS Editors that are not managed by the toolbox are available to launch but marked not as such.
 - The list is ordered by the most recent version to least.
 - Pre-releases (alpha and beta versions) are marked as such in their icons.
+- If a newer release is available, an icon is placed to allow quick download of it.

+In the settings following options are available
+- you can filter release versions you are not interested (say 3.5.1.X)